 Companies won’t make what we stop buying, and you can already see huge multinational brands moving towards more natural ingredients because basically?
 We’ve figured it out and we don’t want the toxic weird stuff they’ve been peddling to save themselves money, while we were in the dark.

 So let’s go back to our humble little rubber duckie!
 I still remember the Sesame Street song being a little girl in Chicago “Rubber Duckie You’re the one.
-You make bath time so much fun…” While that’s true of the real deal ACTUAL rubber duck – which you can buy from the wonderful ECO TOYS website – unfortunately the average rubber duckie is quietly creating the kinds of waves you really don’t need in the bath.
+You make bath time so much fun…” While that’s true of the real deal ACTUAL rubber duck – which you can buy from Biome – unfortunately the average rubber duckie is quietly creating the kinds of waves you really don’t need in the bath.
 Almost all rubber ducks are not made from natural rubber, they’re made from cheap plastics.
 Almost all rubber ducks contain these 4 things we really don’t want to throw in WITH the baby AND the bath water.

 - Phthalates – Endocrine disruptive chemicals of which about half a billion kilos are produced each year.
 These are used to soften plastics and create lasting fragrance in things like personal care, air fresheners and scented candles to name a few places you’d find them.
 The thing that freaks me about phthalates most, is the fact that they’re found to decrease sperm quality AND when male babies are exposed in utero, they’re found to impair healthy development of male genitalia.
 Hello: Why are these allowed in everything!?